 Key to Success

 Because of the devastating affect infertility has on couples, many specialists now provide emotional support as a part of their fertility program.
-This support can take many forms including in--house support groups and individual counseling sessions with trained mental health professionals to teach couples cope emotionally with their situation.
+This support can take many forms including support groups and individual counseling sessions with trained mental health professionals to teach couples how to cope emotionally with their situations.